vaibhav-karnwal/react-tutorial-by-me/README.md

 >This file contains the dependencies and scripts that are required for the project.
 >
 >* ### Node modules
->This is the folder in which all the dependencies are installed.
+>This is the folder in which all the dependencies and packages are installed.
 It is generated when we run create-react-app command or npm install.
 >
 >* ### src/index.js
 >